-When: Friday, November 18, 2016, 6:00PM-8PM
+When: Friday, November 17, 2017, 5:30PM, 6:00PM-8PM

-Where: Millennium Park, Washington and Michigan Avenue.
+Where: Millennium Park, Michigan Avenue at Washington Street

 The Annual Christmas Tree Lighting Ceremony will feature performances by:

-Chicago’s first municipal Christmas tree was lit in 1913 on Christmas Eve by Mayor Carter H. Harrison in Grant Park.
+Per the City of Chicago website: Chicago’s first municipal Christmas tree was lit in 1913 on Christmas Eve by Mayor Carter H. Harrison in Grant Park.
 The tree was a 35-foot Douglas Spruce placed on 40-foot poles and studded with smaller trees to give the appearance of a much larger tree.
 It was decorated with 600 multi-colored lights and topped with the Star of Bethlehem.

 The Tree Lighting Ceremony was moved to Civic Center Plaza, known today as Daley Plaza, in December 1966.